siebz0r/pbp.recipe.noserunner/packages/pbp.recipe.trac/pbp/recipe/trac/README.txt

   the current instance, even if Trac don't think it's needed.
 Default value:
   ``False``.

+``wiki-doc-upgrade``

+  If set to ``True``, this will upgrade the default wiki pages embedded in the current Trac instance.
+As said in Trac 0.11 documentation, this will not remove deprecated wiki pages that were previously part of a Trac release.
+  Default value: ``False``.

 ``remove-examples``

   If set to ``False``, this will not remove the default milestones and